 InSight: A look inside Mars

-The InSight mission, launched today from California's Vandenburg Air Force Base, is now on a six month cruise to Mars.
+The InSight mission, launched today from California's Vandenberg Air Force Base, is now on a six-month cruise to Mars.
 It is expected to arrive in November, but what will it find?

 Mars may appear to be getting crowded, thanks to its growing robotic population, so why send another lander?